j2zhao/tablevault/docs/concepts/queries.md

 ## Item List Descriptions

-You can also retrieve descriptions associated with an item list (which are items themselves):
+You can also retrieve descriptions associated with an item list:

 ```python
 # Get all descriptions for an item